Plant Count and Emergence for Trial Field

 • theoretical_plant_count: theoretical number of plants

-• plant_count_ratio: ratio between the plants actually raised and the total number of plants sown or planted
+• plant_count_ratio: ratio between the plants actually raised and the total number of plants sown

-Important information:
+Important

 Please note that the attributes "gap" and "length" that are displayed on the right side menu on the platform are not displayed in meters due to a conversion problem.
 In order to obtain this information in meters please refer to the "gap_length" and "row_length" attributes respectively, present in the downloadable CSV.